 - No pupil, by his or her behaviour, should interrupt the learning of another. - When the teacher is talking to the whole class, do not interrupt, remain silent and concentrate. - If a question is asked put up your hand to be invited to speak, do not shout out. - Remain in your seat unless instructed to leave it by the teacher.
-Record homework in your "Pupil Planner". - No food or drink should be consumed in class without the permission of the teacher. - Do not leave the classroom without the permission of the teacher. - Finally remember that staff are in the position of parent or guardian while you are in school.
+Record homework in your "Pupil Planner". - With the exception of water, no food or drink should be consumed in class without the permission of the teacher. - Food and drink brought by pupils should be kept in schoolbags in the classroom. - Do not leave the classroom without the permission of the teacher. - Finally remember that staff are in the position of parent or guardian while you are in school.
 This means that: - There is no excuse for rudeness, disrespect or insolence towards staff. - Any reasonable request from a member of staff should be carried out at once and without argument.